-The New York State Senate today gave final passage to legislation (S4777D), sponsored by Senator Martin Golden (R-C, Brooklyn), that would protect providers of services for the developmentally disabled from state funding cuts.
+ALBANY - The New York State Senate recently gave final passage to legislation (S4777D), co-sponsored by Senator Catharine Young (R,C,I- Olean), that would protect providers of services for people with disabilities from devastating state funding cuts.

-Senate Republicans strongly opposed the proposal in the Governor’s budget for $240 million in across-the-board funding cuts to OPWDD.
-The Senate’s budget resolution, passed in March, called for the full restoration of funding for OPWDD.
+Senate Republicans strongly opposed the proposal in the Governor’s budget for a $240 million across-the-board funding cut to OPWDD.
+The Senate’s budget resolution, passed in March, called for the full restoration of funding.

-The final enacted state budget restored $60 million in state and federal funds to OPWDD.
+The final enacted state budget restored $60 million in state and federal funds.
 In addition, the budget created a workgroup that identified alternatives to minimize the impact of the cuts.
-The plan included using funds from Medicaid fraud recoveries, implementing less costly approaches to treatment, and ensuring that Medicaid is the payer of last resort.
+The plan included using funds from Medicaid fraud recoveries, implementing less costly approaches to treatment, and ensuring that Medicaid is the payer of last resort, according to Senator Young.

-Under the legislation passed today, should the savings fall short of the amount expected to be achieved from the workgroup, the state would transfer sufficient funds to OPWDD to make up for the shortfall.
+Under the legislation, should the savings fall short of the amount expected to be achieved from the workgroup, the state would transfer sufficient funds to OPWDD to make up for the shortfall.
 The Commissioner of OPWDD may also take into account greater efficiencies which do not diminish or impair services or the quality of care as reflected in the recommendations of the workgroup.

 The bill will be sent to the Governor for his consideration.